KenKundert/quantiphy/doc/user.rst

 used (default=12).
 Generally one uses 'full' when generating output that is intended to be read by a machine without loss of precision.

-An alternative to *render* is :meth:`quantiphy.Quantity.fixed`.
+An alternative to *render* is :meth:`Quantity.fixed`.
 It converts the quantity to a string in fixed-point format:

 .. code-block:: python